I Am, I Feel: Critical reception

 "I Am, I Feel" received positive reviews from music critics.
 American magazine Billboard described it as a "engaging pop song", noting "the witty, assertive lyrics [that] show a confident act driven by intelligent songwriting capped with exciting vocals".
 Daina Darzin from Cash Box stated that it "is well on its way to being a hit."
-She felt that the song "is a great example of the more lighthearted end of this British female duo's quirky, funky sound (kinda like a cross between Kate Bush and Prince) which adds a bit of ska beat to a pretty melody and sarcastic lyrics like "I wanna bite his head off/Yeah that'd be fun"."
+She felt the song "is a great example of the more lighthearted end of this British female duo's quirky, funky sound (kinda like a cross between Kate Bush and Prince) which adds a bit of ska beat to a pretty melody and sarcastic lyrics like "I wanna bite his head off/Yeah that'd be fun"."

 Caroline Sullivan from The Guardian said in her album review, "Their iron-fist-in-velvet-glove persona is mildly fetching on the kittenish singles 'I Am, I Said' and 'Alisha Rules the World'.
-A reviewer from Music Week gave it five out of five and named it Single of the Week, writing, "This brilliant pop song marks the debut of the Dagenham duo of sisters and should launch them as one of the nation's finest pop hopes.
+A reviewer from Music Week gave it a full score of five out of five and named it Single of the Week, writing, "This brilliant pop song marks the debut of the Dagenham duo of sisters and should launch them as one of the nation's finest pop hopes.
 Simply irresistible."
 The Times complimented it as "catchy", stating that it "made you sing it over and over again!"
-In 2012, the song was picked as an Official Chart 'Pop Gem'.
+In 2012, the song was named an Official Chart 'Pop Gem'.
 They noted that to date, it has sold 153,000 copies in the UK.